Skip navigation

 Description

-Stickler syndrome is a group of hereditary conditions characterized by a distinctive facial appearance, eye abnormalities, hearing loss, and joint problems.
-These signs and symptoms vary widely among affected individuals.
+Stickler syndrome is a group of hereditary conditions that are characterized by a distinctive facial appearance, eye abnormalities, hearing loss, and joint problems.
+These signs and symptoms vary widely among affected individuals, even among members of the same family.

-A characteristic feature of Stickler syndrome is a somewhat flattened facial appearance.
-This appearance results from underdeveloped bones in the middle of the face, including the cheekbones and the bridge of the nose.
+A characteristic feature of Stickler syndrome is a flattened facial appearance that results from underdeveloped bones in the middle of the face.
 A particular group of physical features called Pierre Robin sequence is also common in people with Stickler syndrome.
 Pierre Robin sequence includes an opening in the roof of the mouth (a cleft palate), a tongue that is placed further back than normal (glossoptosis), and a small lower jaw (micrognathia).
-This combination of features can lead to feeding problems and difficulty breathing.
+This combination of features can lead to feeding problems and difficulty breathing after birth.

-Researchers have described several types of Stickler syndrome, which are distinguished by their genetic causes and their patterns of signs and symptoms.
-In particular, the eye abnormalities and severity of hearing loss differ among the types.
-Type I has the highest risk of retinal detachment.
-Type II also includes eye abnormalities, but type III does not (and is often called non-ocular Stickler syndrome).
-Types II and III are more likely than type I to have significant hearing loss.
-Types IV, V, and VI are very rare and have each been diagnosed in only a few individuals.
+Researchers have described several types of Stickler syndrome, which are distinguished by their genetic causes, features, and patterns of inheritance.
+In particular, the eye abnormalities and severity of hearing loss vary among the different types.
+Some types of Stickler syndrome are very rare and have been diagnosed in only a few individuals.

 Frequency